awsaavedra/awsaavedra.github.io/_posts/2018-10-21-the-originals.md

 this book had some stellar information and a solid data driven approach to viewing the power of original thinking.

+A valuable cognitive strategy I learned from the book is called *defensive pessimism* which can be defined by wikipedia as:

+	"When implementing defensive pessimism, individuals set low expectations for their performance, regardless of how well they have done in the past.

+	Defensive pessimists then think through specific negative events and setbacks that could adversely influence their goal pursuits.
+By envisioning possible negative outcomes, defensive pessimists can take action to avoid or prepare for them.
+Using this strategy, defensive pessimists can advantageously harness anxiety that might otherwise harm their performance."

 Before I get into the actionable insights from the book let me point out the most shocking data table I saw in the book: